 In July 2009, the Company's Board of Directors (the "Board") adopted, and the Company's shareholders approved, the Avago Technologies Limited 2009 Equity Incentive Award Plan (the "2009 Plan" and together with the Pre-IPO Equity Incentive Plans, the "Equity Incentive Plans"), to authorize the grant of options, share appreciation rights, RSUs, dividend equivalents, performance awards, and other share-based awards.
-20 million ordinary shares are initially reserved for issuance under the 2009 Plan, subject to annual increases starting in calendar year 2012.
+20 million ordinary shares were initially reserved for issuance under the 2009 Plan, subject to automatic annual increases starting in financial year 2012.
 The amount of the annual increase is equal to the least of (a) 6 million shares, (b) 3% of the ordinary shares outstanding on the last day of the immediately preceding financial year and (c) such smaller number of ordinary shares as determined by the Board.
 However, no more than 90 million ordinary shares may be issued upon the exercise of equity awards issued under the 2009 Plan.
-The 2009 Plan became effective upon closing of the IPO.
+On October 31, 2011 (the first day of the financial year ended October 28, 2012), the number of shares available for issuance under the 2009 Plan increased by 6,000,000 shares pursuant to this automatic increase provision.

 Options issued to employees under the 2009 Plan prior to March 2011 generally expire ten years following the date of grant.
 With effect from March 2011, options issued to employees under the 2009 Plan will generally expire seven years after the date of grant.
 Options awarded to non-employees under this plan generally expire after five years.